mebusy/notes/dev_notes/AI_CS188_CPS.md

  - Standard search problems:
      - State is a “black box”: arbitrary data structure
+        - The only thing you can do on a state is calling `getSuccessor` and `isGoal`.
+That's your whole API.
      - Goal test can be any function over states
      - Successor function can also be anything
  - Constraint satisfaction problems (CSPs):
      - A special subset of search problems
      - State is defined by ***variables Xᵢ***  with values from a ***domain D*** (sometimes D depends on i)
+     - Successor functions now are things like assign a new variable.
-     - Goal test is a ***set of constraints*** specifying allowable combinations of values for subsets of variables
+     - Goal test is a ***set of constraints*** which specify allowable combinations of values for subsets of variables
  - Allows useful general-purpose algorithms with more power than standard search algorithms

 <h2 id="7c497b01fb991be051180f4dd6bc4dfd"></h2>